michelledwoods1/Portfolio/README.md

 By providing a portfolio, with several deployed applications, I am more likely to be successful in my career search upon completion of the course.

 ## What I learned
+During the completion of this task, I gained a much clearer understanding of flex-box and how children element are governed by their parent element.

+I also learned
+- how to apply box-shading
+- how to apply hover attributes
+- how to apply before attributes
+- how to correctly imbed a heading with an a tag with a hyperlink.

 #
 ## Steps Taken